travis-ci/docs-travis-ci-com/user/reference/xenial.md

 * Pre-installed Go: `1.11.1`

-* Other ruby versions can be installed during build time by specifying the language versions with the `go:`-key.
+* Other Go versions can be installed during build time by specifying the language versions with the `go:`-key.

 ## JVM (Clojure, Groovy, Java, Scala) support